 Rabbi Michael Fel

 Originally from Miami, Florida, Rabbi Fel earned a bachelor's degree in Business from the University of Miami.
-He went on to receive his ordination from the Jewish Theological Seminary where he learned as a Schusterman Rabbinic Fellow and earned a Master's Degree in Midrash and Scriptural Interpretation from the Graduate School.
+He then pursued his ordination at the Jewish Theological Seminary, where he honed his skills as a Schusterman Rabbinic Fellow and earned a Master's Degree in Midrash and Scriptural Interpretation from the Graduate School.
+Rabbi Fel dedicated the initial eight years of his rabbinate to Temple Emunah in Lexington, Massachusetts.

-Rabbi Fel enjoys cooking, woodworking, creating and playing percussion instruments, exploring the outdoors, and speaking Spanish (his family is from Argentina).
+When not at work, Rabbi Fel enjoys cooking, woodworking, playing percussion instruments, exploring the outdoors, and speaking Spanish (his family is from Argentina).
+Rabbi Fel and his wife Shayna, a native Rhode Islander and former New England Region USY President, are raising their incredible children: Nadav, Eliana and Lior.

 Ask Me About: